 If you have made the decision that you are not going to drink alcohol, walk proudly with your 'Shirley Temple' Club Soda Cocktail with a Maraschino Cherry - walking around a party without a glass is an invitation to well-meaning friends asking repeatedly about your not drinking and them wanting to 'get you a drink'.
 If you drink water in a wine glass no one will question you.
 The cherry identifies it as a cocktail and is festive.
 No one cares what you are drinking, as long as you are drinking something.
 Don't feel pressured - this is not 8th grade - stand down anyone who questions you.
 However, if you are looking for attention and want to start a little bitty pity party, stand at a Holiday Party without a drink or food in hand!
 It will take ten minutes, but what a downer.

 Any questions?
 Merry Christmas - Happy New Year.
 Be safe!
 Life is Wonderful.
 If you need help, join our BE Support Group on Facebook and get back on track.
-Rather than trying to change old bad habits - let us help you to create NEW better habits.
-Take Today as your opportunity for life!
+Rather than trying to change old bad habits - let us help you to create new better habits.
+Make today the start date for a better life!